ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 `encrypted_agg_share` computed above.

-After receiving the helper's response, the leader uses the HpkeCiphertext to respond to a collect request (see {{collect-flow}}).
+After receiving the helper's response, the leader uses the HpkeCiphertext to complete a collection job (see {{collect-flow}}).

 After issuing an aggregate-share request for a given query, it is an error for the leader to issue any more aggregation jobs for additional reports that satisfy the query.
 These reports will be rejected by helpers as described
 {{agg-init}}.

-Before completing the collect request, the leader also computes its own aggregate share `agg_share` by aggregating all of the prepared output shares that fall within the batch interval.
+Before completing the collection job, the leader also computes its own aggregate share `agg_share` by aggregating all of the prepared output shares that fall within the batch interval.
 Finally, it encrypts it under the collector's HPKE public key as described in {{aggregate-share-encrypt}}.

-### Collection Finalization {#collect-finalization}
+### Collection Job Finalization {#collect-finalization}

-Once the collector has received a successful collect response from the leader, it can decrypt the aggregate shares and produce an aggregate result.
-The collector decrypts each aggregate share as described in
+Once the collector has received a collection job from the leader, it can decrypt the aggregate shares and produce an aggregate result.
+The collector decrypts each aggregate share as described in {{aggregate-share-encrypt}}.
-{{aggregate-share-encrypt}}.
 If the collector successfully decrypts all aggregate shares, the collector then unshards the aggregate shares into an aggregate result using the VDAF's `agg_shares_to_result` algorithm.
 In particular, let `agg_shares` denote the ordered sequence of aggregator shares, ordered by aggregator index, let `report_count` denote the report count sent by the Leader, and let `agg_param` be the opaque aggregation parameter.
-The final aggregate result is computed as follows:
+The final aggregate result is computed as
+follows:

 ~~~
 agg_result = VDAF.agg_shares_to_result(agg_param,